7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 1. Improve the quality of information we take in 2.Improve the way or mode in which we receive information
 3. Improve our practice of retrieving information
-4. Improve upon self-discipline and methodology of self-critque to find flaws and schedule a solution to improve on that flaw
+4. Improve upon self-discipline and methodology of self-critique to find flaws and schedule a solution to improve on that flaw

 Concepts:
 - Cognative Load - Too much information at once
-- [Contextualised Learning](https://files.eric.ed.gov/fulltext/ED448304.pdf) - it is easiler to learn something if you are contextualising it with practice
+- [Contextualised Learning](https://files.eric.ed.gov/fulltext/ED448304.pdf) - it is easier to learn something if you are contextualising it with practice
 - [Transversal Skills Lopez and Rodriguez-Lopez, 2020)](https://ervet-journal.springeropen.com/articles/10.1186/s40461-020-00100-0](https://ervet-journal.springeropen.com/articles/10.1186/s40461-020-00100-0)
 	- Focus on understanding:
 		- Methodology
 		- Techniques
 		- Purpose of actions
-- Demonstrative Method - modeling what is intended to be learnt
+- Demonstrative Method - modelling what is intended to be learnt
 	- Re-enforce verification of our work - Science!
 - [Interleaving](https://academicaffairs.arizona.edu/l2l-strategy-interleaving) - learning in context one task to for example exploit a system may actually help one understand how to detect it
 - Priming - briefing your brain with information of something that is upcoming have memories to reference and instantiate
-- Modeling - map out material to be learnt in model of context
+- Modelling - map out material to be learnt in model of context

 TL;DR - TODOs